Things To Do

 The Scenic Rim is a fruitful area.
 Stacks of food producers grow everything from pecans and beetroot, to sheep cheese, free-range eggs and olive oil.

-You will have four hours to complete the course.
+In this women-only event, competitors will have five hours to complete the course.